Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

           Her proudest accomplishment is raising four amazing children.
         image: /assets/jeanne-carere-s-headshot_-002-.jpg
         alt_text: Jeanne Carere
+      - name: Linda Cherniavsky
+        title: Local Executive Board
+        text: >
+          Linda Cherniavsky, a native of Atlanta, attended Northwestern University, and the University of Georgia before earning her Bachelor and Master of Science in Music Education degrees from the University of Illinois at Urbana - Champaign.
+She pursued additional musical study at the Aspen Music Festival and studied conducting with Sergiu Celibidache, former General Music Director of the Munich Philharmonic.
+          She has earned a Level 1 Endorsement Certificate from the Paul Rolland String Pedagogy Society.

+          Mrs. Cherniavsky’s career has spanned a variety of professional settings in education, leadership, and performance.
+She has taught at Community Consolidated School District 21 in Wheeling, IL, the Fulton County Public Schools, and The Westminster Schools, as well as the Georgia Academy of Music.
+During her 34 year tenure at Westminster, she taught Lower, Middle, and Upper Schools Orchestras.
+Additionally, she worked as Department Chair for two terms and was Director of Performing Arts until her retirement.
+She has also been Secretary and President of the Georgia Chapter of the American String Teachers Association.
+As a professional violinist, Mrs. Cherniavsky has performed with the Atlanta Ballet Orchestra, the Atlanta Chamber Orchestra, the Atlanta Opera Orchestra, and the Atlanta Pops Orchestra.

+          Mrs. Cherniavsky maintains memberships in the American Federation of Musicians Local 148-462 where she serves on the Local Executive Board, the American String Teachers Association where she is a member of the Emeritus and K12 committees and the National Foundation for Music Education.
+She continues to serve as adjudicator, clinician, guest conductor, and mentor at the local, state, and national levels.
+        image: /assets/fbp_l.cherniavsky_5433_5x7_300_23.1117-0813-2.png
+        alt_text: Linda Cherniavsky
       - name: Eric Ferguson
         title: Local Executive Board
         text: "ERIC FERGUSON is an AFM life member and previously a member of Actor’s